 Look for these Services

-Great precious metals refiners are transparent about their services, and they often have resources on their website that detail their refining process and tips on how to sell dental gold.
+Great precious metals refiners are transparent about their services, and they often have resources on their websites that detail their refining process and tips on how to sell dental gold.
 Don’t be shy to call the refiner during business hours and ask questions like:

 - Do you offer free shipping?